Case for Audit

 - policy development around reform proposals in the UK, including the work of the Business Select Committee into Delivery Audit Reform

-- Building a stronger narrative around the public interest and business cases for audit reform, including but not limited to:
+- Globally building a stronger narrative around the public interest and business cases for audit reform, including but not limited to:

 - increasing fluency in audit reform for stakeholders via accessible materials that build on Auditing with Accountability report’s findings and recommendations;